-All full and part-time employees of CCS are paid on the 10th and 25h of each month.
+All full and part-time employees of CCS are paid on the 10th and 25^h of each month.
 When either of these days falls on a weekend or Holiday, employees are paid on the first workday preceding the weekend or Holiday.
-Employees should report any errors in their paycheck to the Director of Human Resources immediately.
+Employees should report any errors in their paycheck to the Chief Financial Officer